eksctl-io/eksctl/README.md

 ## Contributions

-Code contributions are very welcome, however until a 0.1.0 release testing and bug reports are the contributions that authors will appreciate the most.
+Code contributions are very welcome.
+If you are interested in helping make eksctl great then see our [contributing guide](CONTRIBUTING.md).

 ## Get in touch